 A way to avoid these pitfalls is to use divorcetools.com, which is an intuitive way of helping with offsetting methodologies and coming out with the percentages or dollar figures.
 You can use your own spreadsheet, input in the various assets and your own formulas, and it calculates the offsets exactly for you.

 See the article section on the Pension Analysis Consultant website for more information about pensions, a breakdown of ERISA and non-ERISA plans, and determining percentages in a QDRO.

 Sometimes a client’s expectations are different from the eventual outcome.
-Following are some problem areas, including a few simple illustrations of QDROs gone wrong, with pointers to help you avoid a malpractice claim.
+The following are some problem areas, including a few simple illustrations of QDROs gone wrong, with pointers to help you avoid a malpractice claim.

-Family Lawyer Magazine publisher Dan Couvrette recently interviewed pension and QDRO expert Tim Voit and family lawyer Jordan Gerber about the role of the QDRO expert in discovery, red-flagging potential issues and time-bombs, and reducing a family lawyer’s liability.
+Family Lawyer Magazine publisher Dan Couvrette recently interviewed pension and QDRO expert Tim Voit and family lawyer Jordan Gerber about the role of the QDRO expert in the discovery, red-flagging potential issues, and time-bombs, and reducing a family lawyer’s liability.